awsdocs/aws-doc-sdk-examples/gov2/iam/README.md

 to do the following:

 1. Create a user who has no permissions.
-2. Create a role that grants permission to list S3 buckets for the account.
+2. Create a role that grants permission to list Amazon Simple Storage Service (Amazon S3) buckets for the account.
 3. Add a policy to let the user assume the role.
 4. Try and fail to list buckets without permissions.
 5. Assume the role and list S3 buckets using temporary credentials.